Mudlet/Mudlet/.github/CONTRIBUTING.md

                                           "<p>Another paragraph, maybe in a different style, e.g. <i>italics</i> or <b>bold</b>.")));
 ```

+# TODO's
+In Mudlet's decade of existence, TODO's get added to the codebase but almost never resolved.
+Having them in the codebase does not add any value if they are just sitting there and not acted upon.
+This raises the question, why have them around at all if they are not adding any value?
+To this effect, we decided not to add future TODOs to the code and work on removing existing ones.

+In case the TODO is an improvement, it's better to add it right away instead of kicking the can down the road.
+In case it's a legitimate problem, it should be fixed right away also.

 # Git commit guidelines for core team

 ## Refactoring